rak3rman/passport-uicshib/README.md

 The vite-example script then gets the server's domain name and application secret from an environment variable.
 This allows you to run the vite-example script without modification.
 Simply export a value for `DOMAIN` and `SECRET` and run the script.
 You can also override the default SHIBALIKE, HTTP, and HTTPS configurations if you wish by specifying `SHIBALIKE`, `HTTPPORT` and/or `HTTPSPORT` environment variables.

-    export DOMAIN=test.uic.edu SECRET=CHANGE_TO_RANDOM_STRING
+    npm i
-    node server.js
+    DOMAIN=test.uic.edu SECRET=CHANGE_TO_RANDOM_STRING node server.js

 ### PM2

-The vite-example script is also ready to go with **pm2**.
+The vite-example backend is also ready to go with **pm2**.
 Modify the values defined in `/vite-example/ecosystem.config.js` and pm2 will use them automatically on startup.
 By default, pm2 will watch for file changes and restart the application if needed.

     {
         name: "passport-uicshib",